davidmalcolm/texi2rst/output/when-is-a-volatile-c++-object-accessed?.rst

 an rvalue.

-G++ implements the same behavior as GCC does when assigning to a volatile objectthere is no reread of the assigned-to object, the assigned rvalue is reused.
+G++ implements the same behavior as GCC does when assigning to a volatile object-there is no reread of the assigned-to object, the assigned rvalue is reused.
 Note that in C++ assignment expressions are lvalues, and if used as an lvalue, the volatile object is referred to.
 For instance, ``vref`` refers to ``vobj``, as